Sustainable drainage in planning

 Any climate change analysis must show if the impact of the additional 40% is significant enough to have the potential to cause a flood risk to or from the proposed development.
 The design of any associated drainage system may need to be modified to accommodate the additional increase, but it may also need additional measures to prevent an increased flood risk (for example, increased freeboard on attenuation features may be required or further consideration of exceedance flow routes might be necessary.)

-Read the full guidance for master planning sustainable drainage (PDF, 4.5 MB) into developments, or choose which section you would like to read:
+Read the full guidance for master planning sustainable drainage into developments (PDF, 4.5 MB), or choose which section you would like to read:

 - Part 1 - our vision (PDF, 366.3 KB)

 - Part 2 - setting the scene in the South East (PDF, 471.1 KB)

 - Part 3 - designing SuDS to deliver benefits (PDF, 1.1 MB)